 Due to the severity of the asthma attack, Eve needs an emergency admission to an NHS hospital which our plans are not designed to cover.
-However, once her condition has stabilised, we agree to cover the cost of one follow-up consultation with her specialist to make sure that her symptoms are well-controlled again.
+However, once her condition has stabilised, we agree to cover the cost of one follow-up consultation with her consultant to make sure that her symptoms are well-controlled again.

 We pay for the treatment of Deirdre’s condition up to this point.
 However, we advise her that because her condition is now stabilised we will not be able to continue to cover her regular four month check-ups.
 We tell Deirdre that we will cover one more check-up so that she has time to make alternative arrangements.
 We will not cover her medication at any time.